 - Get duplicates cut from home depot for only $5 every few months

 - Lose them less frequently.

-- When you lose them, report to your landlord right away.
+- When you lose them, report them to your landlord right away.
 You might be charged only the price of the keys, not full replacement costs.